Abhilekhgautam/StAb/README.md

  - No Array (will be implemented)
  - Has very poor error message
  - Doesn't generate Native Code, only generates LLVM IR as of now
- - Supports printint to standard output using println
+ - Supports printint to standard output using `println`
- - Checks for the existence of the main function
+ - Checks for the existence of the `main` function
- - support for `if else` statement
+ - Support for `if else` statement
+ - Improved Error Reporting